Altruistic suicide

-Altruistic suicide is the sacrifice of one's life in order to save or benefit others, for the good of the group, or to preserve the traditions and honor of a society.
+Altruistic suicide is the sacrifice of one's life for a perceived benefit to another person or a group of people, or for the preservation of traditions and honor in their society.
 It is always intentional.
 Benevolent suicide refers to the self-sacrifice of one's own life for the sake of the greater good.
 Such a sacrifice may be performed for the sake of executing a particular action, or for the sake of keeping a natural balance in the society.

 Altruistic suicide was described by Émile Durkheim in his book Suicide: A Study In Sociology and occurs when social values and interests overwhelm the individual's interest in self-preservation.
 Altruistic suicide is one of four categories of suicide described by Durkheim, alongside egoistic suicide, fatalistic suicide, and anomic suicide.

 In contrast, a "sacrifice" which is committed by the force of a state is referred to as eugenics or mass murder, but may be otherwise referred to as "enforced population limits" or "population control".
 In literature, examples may promote the concept as a means for ending enduring types of social conflict, or else deride the concept as an example of a dystopian future society.